JetBrains/intellij-sdk-docs/topics/tutorials/live_templates.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-*Live Templates* are customizable rules that allow developers to abbreviate repetitive patterns of text in the editor.
+*Live Templates* are customizable rules that allow developers to abbreviate repetitive text patterns in the editor.
 When a user types the designated abbreviation followed by a configurable *expansion key* (usually `Tab`), the IDE transforms the preceding input sequence to its full-length output, and update the cursor position.

 For example, consider a `for` loop.